I’m sitting down to type out this longer letter to you invite you to join my in-depth, small-group Marketing Mentorship coaching program.

 But it might be helpful if I were to contextualize the price:

-This program is $300 USD/month plus twenty hours per month.
+This program is $400 USD/month plus twenty hours (of your work) per month.

 I know of many programs where you would pay much more and get far less than I’m offering.
 You can look around yourself at what my colleagues are offering.
 There’s every chance I am undercharging for this program and underestimating how much of my time and effort it will take.

-$300/month works out to $10 USD per day.
+$400/month works out to $13 USD per day.
 And you will have access to me every single day via Voxer and the Facebook group.
 Buy a latte and a croissant most mornings?
-There’s your $10 (at least).
+There’s your $13 (at least).
 I say this to point out that often, many of us can find this kind of money right now if we want to badly enough.

 That’s not including all the support you will likely be getting from the group members.

-That doesn’t include the $700 USD worth of materials that you will be getting (plus more soon, likely a $600 USD value by the end of your six-months), which, if you look at it this way actually ends up covering the first two months of the program Marketing Mentorship Program.
+That doesn’t include the $700 USD worth of materials that you will be getting (plus more soon) which, if you look at it this way actually ends up covering the first two months of the program Marketing Mentorship Program.

 If you’re able to come to the live retreat in Edmonton?
 Believe me when I say I would feel very comfortable charging $1000 for that – at the very least.

-Over the whole six months, the financial investment into this program will be $1800 USD.
+Over the first six months, the financial investment into this program will be $2400 USD.
 I know a lot of coaches who’d charge that much while offering far less time and content.

 Bottom line: there’s a lot of value here for those who are ready to use it.